Judge weighs GOP victory claim in disputed N. Carolina race

 RALEIGH, N.C.
-(AP) — A North Carolina judge is considering a demand to order the victory of the Republican in the country’s last undecided congressional race despite an investigation into whether his lead was boosted by illegal vote-collection tactics.
+(AP) — A North Carolina judge was scheduled to hear arguments Tuesday into declaring the Republican in the country’s last undecided congressional race the winner despite an investigation into whether his lead was boosted by illegal vote-collection tactics.

-A trial judge in the state’s capital of Raleigh hears arguments Tuesday in a lawsuit by Republican Mark Harris, who narrowly led Democrat Dan McCready in the 9th District race before the investigation started.
+A trial judge in the state capital was expected to hear lawyers for candidate Mark Harris argue that the now-disbanded elections board was supposed to have declared him the winner in November, delayed acting to sort out ballot-fraud allegations, and now can’t certify him as the winner.
+Because GOP reshuffling of the old elections board’s membership had been declared unconstitutional, its investigation into alleged ballot fraud by an operative hired by the Republican’s campaign was invalid, Harris’ attorneys claimed.

-Lawyers for McCready and the state elections board want the lawsuit dismissed.
-They say a completed investigation and planned evidentiary hearing is needed into allegations that mail-in ballots could have been altered or discarded by a Harris subcontractor.
+The elections board was dissolved Dec.
+28 by state judges who in October declared its makeup unconstitutional but had allowed investigations to continue.
+A revamped board comes into existence starting Jan.
+31.

-Democrats in the U.S. House indicate they’ll also to look into the allegations.
+Harris narrowly led Democrat Dan McCready in the 9th District race before the investigation started.

 Most Read Nation & World Stories